Today’s post is by Alan Walker, a processing archivist at Archives II.

 Now I claim no special faculty for making fortunate discoveries by accident, but the fact remains that they won’t happen if you don’t first make the effort to look.
 And that is why we archivists strive to browse among our holdings as often as we can.

-One day I was browsing in the records of the series “General Correspondence, 1903-1950” from the Department of Commerce to get a sense of the records and what information they might hold, when I started looking at the adjacent shelves.
+One day I was browsing in the records of the series “General Correspondence, 1903-1950” (ARC 564429) from the Department of Commerce (Record Group 40) to get a sense of the records and what information they might hold, when I started looking at the adjacent shelves.
 I came upon a box labeled “Letters Referred to the Department of Commerce and Labor.”
 Now, records with such a drab title probably would contain little of interest, but I took a look anyway.

 And I was floored.
 It contained several fat bundles of correspondence, each bound with the infamous “red tape”.
 Within each bundle were dozens of letters written to President William H. Taft by citizens angered, inspired, or moved by the loss of the Titanic.
 Their subjects included demands for an investigation into the sinking, ideas for the prevention of such disasters in the future, or expressions of sympathy for the loss of President Taft’s military aide Archibald Butt.

 As I read through these letters, I thought, “No one has ever looked at these.”
 The twill tape was still crisp and deep red, and apparently had not been re-tied over the years.
 And the most likely reason that these records had never been requested is because of that anodyne series title “Letters Referred to the Department of Commerce and Labor.”
 The description in the inventory consisted of the following: “Relate chiefly to labor matters.
 Arranged alphabetically by name of correspondent.”
 It’s easy enough to see how they could be overlooked, with as informative a “description” as that.
-After making this discovery, I immediately created a new description for this series in the Archival Research Catalog (ARC).
+After making this discovery, I immediately created a new description for this series: “Correspondence Relating to the Sinking of the Royal Mail Ship (RMS) Titanic, 1912 – 1912,” (ARC 565958) in the Archival Research Catalog (ARC).